thrysha/quota-devkit/references/patterns.md

 Always include a stable `request_id` when consuming quota to avoid double counting.
 This is suitable for queues, workers, and serverless functions.

 ## Free-tier implementation
-Assign low daily or monthly limits to free users, and higher limits to paid plans by adjusting the rule’s quota_limit and reset_window_seconds.
+Assign low daily or monthly limits to free users, and higher limits to paid plans by adjusting the rule’s quota_limit and reset_interval_seconds.